handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node.md

 }
 ```

-Estimate the fee required (in Dollarydoos per kB) for a transaction to be confirmed by the network within a targeted number of blocks (default 1).
+Estimate the fee required (in dollarydoos per kB) for a transaction to be confirmed by the network within a targeted number of blocks (default 1).

 ### HTTP Request
 `GET /fee`